mistress-of-loft-and-spire/punk.AnimatedTilemap/README.md

 And that's it already!

-The animations will start automatically when the AnimatedTilemap is added and will loop on their own.
+The animations **will start automatically** when the AnimatedTilemap is added and **will loop on their own**.
 Pretty easy.

-## Issues and Credits

-My code is horrible and I am a horrible person.
+## My code is horrible and I'm a horrible person

 If you have any suggestions on how to improve this, for example performance-wise, please let me know or create a pull request or something.
-I just wanted to share this with anyone that could use it and I am certain there is lots of room for improvement.
+I searched very long for a method to do this and just wanted to share it with anyone that could use it, but I am certain there is lots of room for improvement.

-If you have any questions how to use this or maybe ideas for new features please let me know as well!
+If you have any questions how to use the class or maybe ideas for new features please let me know as well!

 voec at posteo dot net